 In connection with the performance of the Manager's obligations and the exercise of its rights under this Agreement, the County grants to the Manager an exclusive, non-transferable, royalty-free license during the Term to use the names "Playland" or "Rye Playland" together with all existing and future developed logos, trademarks and copyrights owned by the County and used in connection with Playland Park.
 Notwithstanding the above, the Manager shall reimburse the County any and all costs and expenses incurred by the County in connection with same.
 The Manager may grant sublicenses of the same to its subcontractors and to vendors.
-All logos, trademarks and copyrights owned by the County or licensed by the Manager from and after the Manager during the Term for use with respect to the operation of Playland Park, shall remain exclusively the property of the County.
+All logos, trademarks and copyrights owned by the County or licensed by the Manager from and after the Management Commencement Date, or newly created logos, trademarks or copyrights created by the Manager during the Term for use with respect to the operation of Playland Park, shall remain exclusively the property of the County.
 Notwithstanding the above, all newly created logos, trademarks and copyrights created by the Manager for use with respect to the operation of Playland Park are subject to the prior written approval of the Commissioner, which shall not be unreasonably withheld, conditioned or delayed.
 Notwithstanding the foregoing, the County shall retain a right to use County-owned logos, trademarks and copyrights licensed to the Manager, so long as such use does not adversely impact the Manager's rights under this Agreement.